metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_containers--lifecycle"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.lifecycle`
+### Nested Schema for `spec.control_plane.deployment.additional_containers.lifecycle`

 Optional:

 - `post_start` (Attributes) PostStart is called immediately after a container is created.
-If the handler fails,the container is terminated and restarted according to its restart policy.Other management of the container blocks until the hook completes.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--post_start))
+If the handler fails,the container is terminated and restarted according to its restart policy.Other management of the container blocks until the hook completes.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start))
 - `pre_stop` (Attributes) PreStop is called immediately before a container is terminated due to anAPI request or management event such as liveness/startup probe failure,preemption, resource contention, etc. The handler is not called if thecontainer crashes or exits.
 The Pod's termination grace period countdown begins before thePreStop hook is executed.
 Regardless of the outcome of the handler, thecontainer will eventually terminate within the Pod's termination graceperiod (unless delayed by finalizers).
-Other management of the container blocks until the hook completesor until the termination grace period is reached.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop))
+Other management of the container blocks until the hook completesor until the termination grace period is reached.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--pre_stop))

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--post_start"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.lifecycle.post_start`
+### Nested Schema for `spec.control_plane.deployment.additional_containers.lifecycle.post_start`

 Optional:

-- `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--exec))
+- `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--exec))
-- `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--http_get))
+- `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--http_get))
-- `sleep` (Attributes) Sleep represents the duration that the container should sleep before being terminated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--sleep))
+- `sleep` (Attributes) Sleep represents the duration that the container should sleep before being terminated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--sleep))
 - `tcp_socket` (Attributes) Deprecated.
 TCPSocket is NOT supported as a LifecycleHandler and keptfor the backward compatibility.
-There are no validation of this field andlifecycle hooks will fail in runtime when tcp handler is specified. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--tcp_socket))
+There are no validation of this field andlifecycle hooks will fail in runtime when tcp handler is specified. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--tcp_socket))

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--exec"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--exec"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.lifecycle.pre_stop.exec`
+### Nested Schema for `spec.control_plane.deployment.additional_containers.lifecycle.post_start.exec`

 Optional:

 - `command` (List of String) Command is the command line to execute inside the container, the working directory for thecommand  is root ('/') in the container's filesystem.
 The command is simply exec'd, it isnot run inside a shell, so traditional shell instructions ('|', etc) won't work.
 To usea shell, you need to explicitly call out to that shell.Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle--pre_stop--http_get"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_containers--lifecycle--post_start--http_get"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.lifecycle.pre_stop.http_get`
+### Nested Schema for `spec.control_plane.deployment.additional_containers.lifecycle.post_start.http_get`

 Required: